Verace/MySQLDumpSplitter/README.md

 of SQL files corresponding to the tables in that database dump.
 It has been tested on Linux (Ubuntu 12.04 LTS),  Windows 7 and Darwin 12.4.

 Note, the version of Java must be 1.7.
-The code will work with 1.6, but something about the GUI libraries fails on 1.6 and I am not in a position to support multiple JDKs/JREs.
+The "raw" code (i.e. mine) will work with 1.6, but something about the underlying Java GUI libraries fails on 1.6 and I am not in a position to support multiple JDKs/JREs.

 It has been tested on a single schema only and not on an entire server with multiple schemas.
 At this point, for example,